debashish4/calculator/README.md

-# Project Title
+# Simple Calculator (Vue JS)

-This is very simple Calculator app created using vue js [a link](https://vuejs.org/).
+This is very simple Calculator app created using vue js [vue js](https://vuejs.org/).

 ## Getting Started
+No setup required.

-To get started just clone the app or download the zip file and open the index.html file on your favorite browser.
+To get started just clone the app or download the zip file and open the index.html file on your favorite browser .